 - 2 teaspoons liquid red food colouring

 - In a stand mixer or a large bowl using an electric hand mixer beat the butter and sugars until light and fluffy.
-About 3 minutes on high.
+3 minutes on a high speed.

 - Add the egg and vanilla and mix until combined.

-- Pour in the red food colouring - I used 2 teaspoons but add as much or as little as you like until you have the desired shade of red and mix.
+- Add the red food colouring - I used 2 teaspoons but add as much or as little as you like until you have the desired shade of red, then mix.

-- Add in the cake / flour mix and on low beat until everything has just come together, scraping the bottom of the bowl as needed.
+- Add the cake & flour mix to the wet ingredients and on a low speed beat until everything has just come together, scraping the bottom of the bowl as needed.